hamidrgh/EnsembleTools/docs/Global_analysis.rst

 Flory scaling exponents
 -------------------------
 The following code block is used to calculate and print the Flory scaling exponents for different ensembles.
-This code utilizes the get_features function of the EnsembleAnalysis class to extract the Flory exponents for each ensemble and then prints these values.

-The Flory exponent is a parameter that describes the behavior of a polymer chain in solution, reflecting its ability to extend and occupy space in the surrounding environment.
-In more technical terms, it represents the relationship between the chain length and its size in three-dimensional space.
+The Flory exponent, denoted as **ν**, is a parameter that describes the scaling behavior of a polymer chain in a solvent, used to characterize the conformation of chains and is particularly relevant for understanding the compaction of intrinsically disordered regions (IDRs) in proteins.

-This parameter can vary from a minimum of 0.5, corresponding to a completely rigid and non-extensible chain, to a maximum of approximately 0.6-0.7, indicating a highly flexible chain capable of occupying a larger volume.
+It s related to the radius of gyration (Rg) and the end-to-end distance (Ree) of the polymer chain.
+An ideal-chain polymer, achieving equilibrium among residue-residue, residue-solvent, and solvent-solvent interactions, exhibits a ν of 0.5, signifying a Gaussian chain structure.
+Deviations from this value indicate more compact (ν < 0.5) or more extended (ν > 0.5) conformations.

+As detailed in the paper (reference), Flory scaling exponents, ν, were determined by fitting mean-squared residue-residue distances, R⟨ij2⟩, calculated for sequential separations greater than five residues along the linear sequence.
+Moreover, this analysis underscores the role of ν in elucidating the compaction of IDRs, revealing correlations with biological functions and cellular localizations of full-length proteins: proteins with compact IDRs (lower ν values) often participate in crucial functions like binding chromatin and DNA cis-regulatory sequences, suggesting a pivotal role for IDR compaction in protein functionality and phase behavior.

 .. code-block:: python